 During a Gonorrhoea infection, bacteria infect the urinary tract.
 The body’s immune response to the bacteria causes inflammation, which primarily causes symptoms like pain during urination and unusual discharge from the penis and vagina.

 In some cases, the inflammation can cause bleeding, which may result in hematuria.
+It’s extremely rare and is generally minor and not repeated.
+If it doesn’t resolve after testing and treatment, other causes should be investigated.

 Chlamydia